technix/atrament.ink/docs/atrament-basics/saves.md

 ## Autosave

 By default, Atrament saves game progress after each choice.
-If autosave is present for the game, player can continue playing by clicking "Continue" in the main menu.
+If autosave is present for the game, the player can continue playing by clicking "Continue" in the main menu.

-To disable autosave feature, add `#autosave` global tag to your script and set it to `false`:
+To disable the autosave feature, add `#autosave` global tag to your script and set it to `false`:

 ```c
 # autosave: false